joeytwiddle/significant-white-space/README.md

 However that example will have problems with semicolon injection after the '\'.

-Semicolon injection appends a ; to any non-empty line that is not part of an indent block.
+Semicolon injection appends a ';' to any non-empty line that is not part of an indent block.
 Therefore it will inject incorrectly into single-line blocks such as:

     if (condition) { action(); };

 Blank lines containing only indentation/whitespace are ignored and preserved, so they do not affect curly wrapping.

-Comment lines are not stripped or injected, or used for indentation, where possible.
+Comment lines are not stripped or injected into, or used for indentation, where possible.
 This works for many comment styles, but not in the body of multi-line comments.
+(We also have some filthy heuristics to differentiate '*/' ending a comment from '*/' ending a regular expression literal.)